-- · operating results for future periods that vary from the expectations of securities analysts and investors; - operating and securities price performance of companies that investors consider to be comparable to us; - · announcements of strategic developments, acquisitions and other material events by us or our competitors; and - changes in global financial markets and global economies and general market conditions, such as interest or foreign exchange rates, availability of credit, equity prices and the value of financial assets.
+- operating results for future periods that vary from the expectations of securities analysts and investors; - operating and securities price performance of companies that investors consider to be comparable to us; - announcements of strategic developments, acquisitions and other material events by us or our competitors; and - -- changes in global financial markets and global economies and general market conditions, such as interest or foreign exchange rates, availability of credit, equity prices and the value of financial assets.

 Stock price volatility and a decrease in our stock price could make it more difficult for us to raise equity capital or, if we are able to raise equity capital, could result in substantial dilution to our existing stockholders.
+We have no unresolved comments from the staff of the SEC.